 U.S. government contracts generally are subject to FAR, agency-specific regulations that supplement FAR, such as the DoD's Defense Federal Acquisition Regulations, and other applicable laws, security requirements, and regulations.
 These regulations impose a broad range of requirements, many of which are unique to U.S. government contracting, including various procurement, import and export, security, contract pricing and cost, contract termination and adjustments, mandatory disclosure, and audit requirements.
 Our failure to comply with these regulations, agency or government entity processes or opinions, and requirements could result in an inability to acquire government contracts, reductions of the value of contracts, contract modifications or termination, inability to bill and collect receivables from customers, and the assessment of penalties and fines that could lead to suspension or debarment from U.S. government contracting or subcontracting.

 The increase in non-US sales could lead to incidents in violation of US and international anti-corruption laws.

-Our non-O.S. sales are subject to both O.S. and non-O.S. governmental regulations and procurement policies and practices, including regulations relating to import-export control, tariffs, investment, exchange controls, anti-corruption laws, and repatriation of earnings.
+Our non-U.S. sales are subject to both U.S. and non-U.S. governmental regulations and procurement policies and practices, including regulations relating to import-export control, tariffs, investment, exchange controls, anti-corruption laws, and repatriation of earnings.
 Non-U.S. sales are also subject to varying currency, political and economic risks.
 The violation of any regulation could adversely affect our plans for international expansion.

-Itam 2 Unregistered Sales of Equity Securities and Use of Proceeds Item 2.
+Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds.
-None